hgmnz/flyinghopmachine/source/_posts/2015-08-09-brew-day-funk-you-blonde-ale.markdown

 When fermenting with saccharomyces followed by brettanomyces and other lactic acid bacteria (lactobacillus and pediococcus), I'm looking for long chains to be available after primary.
 I change the recipe in two ways to accomplish this.
-First, I targetted alpha-amelyse enzymes in the mash by mashing at 155F.
+First, I targetted alpha-amylase enzymes in the mash by mashing at 155F.
 This will produce less fermentable wort for the saccharomyces strain, leaving behind those long chain starches for brettanomyces to chew on.
 Further, I steeped some flaked wheat in the boil to also provide some